SoftwareAG/c8y-docs/content/streaming-analytics/epl-apps-bundle/basic-functionality.md

     You can pack, deploy and subscribe from this directory, resulting in your Apama application being turned into a running microservice.
 The behavior of the application when being run outside of {{< product-c8y-iot >}} (from {{< sag-designer >}} or your test environment) will be near-identical to its behavior inside {{< product-c8y-iot >}}.
 When deployed as a microservice doing requests to the {{< product-c8y-iot >}} API, Apama will automatically pick up the credentials to connect to the tenant you deployed it to, overwriting any other credentials provided to Apama.
 However, if you wish to receive real-time events, you must have valid credentials specified in the project configuration as you do when connecting to {{< product-c8y-iot >}} from an external Apama environment.

 5. When you are ready to deploy to {{< product-c8y-iot >}}, upload the application as a microservice.
-For details, refer to [Managing microservices](/standard-tenant/ecosystem/#managing-microservices) and [Monitoring microservices](/standard-tenant/ecosystem/#monitoring-microservices).
+For details, refer to [Managing microservices](/standard-tenant/ecosystem/#managing-microservices).

 {{< c8y-admon-info >}}
 After February 2022, the location of the Docker images on Docker Hub has changed for all supported release trains.